 3. Familiar social atmosphere

-For students who grew up in a church or synagogue, attending a religious college may provide an atmosphere familiar to the student.
+For students who grew up in a church or synagogue, attending this type of college may provide an atmosphere familiar to the student.
 Many religious colleges have a statement of faith and want anyone affiliated with the institution to hold the same beliefs.

 In addition to the statement of faith, many religious colleges have community living standards students must abide by while attending the institution, such as not using alcohol.
 This can help some students find the feeling of belonging on a college campus.